AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_unity.md

 ### Leave a chat room

-All the chat room members can call `LeaveRoom` to leave the specified chat room.
+Chat room members can call `LeaveRoom` to leave the specified chat room.
 Once a member leaves the chat room, all the other chat room members receive the `OnMemberExitedFromRoom` callback.

 The following code sample shows how to leave a chat room: